 PHE's eight-week "Change4Life" campaign will therefore offer money-off vouchers towards items like lower-sugar yogurt, sugar-free jelly, plain rice crackers and drinks with no added sugar in some grocery stores, the BBC reported.
 It encourages parents to give their children a maximum of two snacks a day containing no more than 100 calories each, not including fruit and vegetables.
 PHE also improved its app that shares the content of sugar, salt and saturated fat in foods and drinks to help parents make smarter choices for their children.

-Dr. Alison Tedstone, chief nutritionist at PHE, told the BBC that she hoped the campaign would help empower parents when they're out shopping for groceries for their kids.
+The chief nutritionist at PHE, Dr. Alison Tedstone, shared with the BBC that she truly hoped the campaign would empower parents to make better choices when they're grocery shopping for their family.
 "Our research showed us that parents appreciated a rule of thumb," she said.
 "They were surprised how much sugar their children were consuming in snacks."

 While a "rule of thumb" sounds like a good idea, teaching kids to count calories sounds like quite the opposite.
 One father wrote in Jezebel's Daddy Issues series that he knew his young daughter would soon enough be bombarded by the idea of that she has to count everything she eats, "potentially making herself go hungry because of some numbers on the side of a box and the feeling that too many of them could make her feel... fat."
 He said he'd even heard preschoolers rejecting food because of their calorie counts.

 "I don't think it's a good idea to teach kids about calories," he wrote.
 "I think it's more important to teach them to eat healthful foods and to play like crazy."